Sharp bounds on Helmholtz impedance-to-impedance maps and application to overlapping domain decomposition: Implications of the main results for the parallel overlapping Schwarz method

 Regarding 2:~as discussed in \S\ref{sec:motivation}, the advantage of using impedance boundary conditions on the subdomains was recognised in Despr\'es' thesis \cite{De:91, BeDe:97}, and \eqref{eq11}-\eqref{star} is the overlapping analogue of the non-overlapping method in \cite{De:91, BeDe:97} (see, e.g., the discussion in \cite[\S2.3]{DoJoNa:15}).

 We see later (in \S\ref{sec:2.8}) that the impedance-to-impedance maps in Theorems \ref{th:model1}-\ref{th:compo} are those dictating the behaviour of the parallel Schwarz method in the idealised case where the boundary condition on $\partial\Omega$ is the outgoing condition.
-The rationale for considering this idealised case is that it allows us to focus on the impedance boundary conditions imposed in the domain decomposition method itself (i.e., in Point (2) above), and ignore the influence of the impedance boundary condition imposed as an approximation of the Sommerfeld radiation condition (i.e., in Point (1) above).
+The rationale for considering this idealised case is that it allows us to focus on the impedance boundary conditions imposed in the domain decomposition method itself (i.e., in Point (2) above), and ignore the influence of the impedance boundary condition imposed as an approximation of the Sommerfeld radiation condition (i.e., in Point (1) above). {The implications of Theorems \ref{th:model1}-\ref{th:compo} for the parallel overlapping Schwarz method studied in \cite{GoGaGrLaSp:22} (i.e., with impedance boundary conditions everywhere) are discussed further in \S\ref{sec:2.9}. }